 For several years, Ford – along with GM and Chrysler – has systematically raised vehicle sticker prices to offset the cost of higher incentives.
 This has led to consumer confusion about the true price of vehicles, and it has contributed to resale values that are generally lower than comparable Japanese products.
 This must end.
 Were going to re-establish the value of our products through straightforward and simple pricing.

 We started introducing clear pricing two years ago with the Ford Mustang and last year with the Fusion – well before the other guys ever talked about it.
-These vehicles have proven that well-priced products with great appeal can break out of the incentive shell game.
+These vehicles have proven that well-priced products with the great appeal can break out of the incentive shell game.
 A growing percentage of our products have clear, simple pricing, and the Way Forward plan will make it 100 percent over time.

 We will bring sticker prices more in line with actual transaction prices and cap “cash on the hood” rebates as we introduce new cars and trucks into the marketplace.
 It will protect our margins and consumers, too, through higher resale values.

-Were already closing in on the best of our competitors with products like the Ford Five Hundred, Mustang and Fusion, which all launched with three-year residual values approaching 50 percent.
+We’re already closing in on the best of our competitors with products like the Ford Five Hundred, Mustang, and Fusion, which all launched with three-year residual values approaching 50 percent.

 This is a bold move away from selling the deal and back to selling on appeal.
 And we are committed to it – even if the competition backslides.
 These moves will be accompanied by increased advertising that focuses on product design and product innovation.

 To support those competitive prices and simultaneously improve profitability, we will dramatically improve our cost structure.
 We are targeting net material cost reductions of at least $6 billion by 2010.
-Thats $6 billion after all new product costs are added in.
+That’s $6 billion after all-new product costs are added in.

 To get there, we will pursue more parts commonality in areas that are invisible to the customer, and we will forge much closer and mutually profitable relationships with key strategic suppliers.
-I saw and personally experienced these types of relationships and the benefit’s they can bring to the business during my years at Mazda.
+I saw and personally experienced these types of relationships and the benefits they can bring to the business during my years at Mazda.

 As part of the “Aligned Business Framework” strategy we announced last fall, we have begun entering into new, long-term agreements with strategic suppliers to improve our business collaboration, accelerate innovation and drive higher quality and more competitive costs.
 Our agreements with Visteon to restructure the components business also will help us reduce our materials costs.

 Another enabler to commonality and more competitive costs is a single team approach to product development and purchasing, with a single objective and a single process – versus each team working separately as in the past.
-It might seem like a simple move, but it’s already providing savings and efficiencies in Europe , while improving the technology and cost of key commodities – from air bags to transmissions.
+It might seem like a simple move, but it’s already providing savings and efficiencies in Europe while improving the technology and cost of key commodities – from airbags to transmissions.

 Finally, were targeting lower fixed costs.
 As Bill Ford pointed out, we are making sacrifices at every level.
-This includes our previously announced plan to reduce our salary-related costs 10 percent by eliminating the equivalent of 4,000 salaried positions by the end of the first quarter.
+This includes our previously announced plan to reduce our salary-related costs by 10 percent by eliminating the equivalent of 4,000 salaried positions by the end of the first quarter.
 This builds on the reductions we already have taken during the past few years.

 At the same time, we must take the difficult but important steps to bring our capacity in line with customer demand.
-The hard but simple reality is that Ford has the costs, capacity and staffing of a company that is much larger than our sales and market share can support – even under the best of conditions.
+The hard but simple reality is that Ford has the costs, capacity, and staffing of a company that is much larger than our sales and market share can support – even under the best of conditions.

 Today, we find ourselves with plants running at about three-quarters of capacity, and that is clearly unsustainable.
 Obviously, this has significant implications for our labor force.
-Its something we knew we would have to address honestly and with sensitivity to the impact on Ford employees and their families.
+It’s something we knew we would have to address honestly and with sensitivity to the impact on Ford employees and their families.
 Our pledge is to address those challenges in full collaboration with our union partners.

-To achieve the right capacity for the size of todays business, we will idle and eventually cease operations at 14 North American manufacturing facilities by 2012, including seven vehicle assembly plants.
+To achieve the right capacity for the size of today’s business, we will idle and eventually cease operations at 14 North American manufacturing facilities by 2012, including seven vehicle assembly plants.
 This does not include any Automotive Components Holdings actions related to our Visteon deal or any plans announced in our previous restructuring.

-These actions will reduce our assembly capacity by 1.2 million unit’s, or 26 percent, by the end of 2008.
+These actions will reduce our assembly capacity by 1.2 million units, or 26 percent, by the end of 2008.
 That will help us improve our assembly capacity utilization rate dramatically.
-Id emphasize that most of these capacity actions are occurring early in the plan period, with the most substantial actions completed by the end of 2008.
+I’d emphasize that most of these capacity actions are occurring early in the plan period, with the most substantial actions completed by the end of 2008.
 In the process, we expect to reduce plant employment by 25,000 to 30,000 positions – both salaried and hourly – over the 2006-2012 period.

 The financial impact of all of these actions this year will include charges for hourly personnel separations and fixed asset write-offs.
-The facilities that will be idled through 2008 include our assembly plants in St. Louis, Atlanta and Wixom, as well as the Batavia Transmission plant and the Windsor Casting plant.
+The facilities that will be idled through 2008 include our assembly plants in St. Louis, Atlanta, and Wixom, as well as the Batavia Transmission plant and the Windsor Casting plant.
 Production at St. Thomas Assembly also will be reduced to one shift.

 And we will make a final determination on two additional vehicle assembly plants later this year.

-As hard and as painful as it is to close plants and reduce our work force, we know these sacrifices are critical to set the stage for a stronger future.
+As hard and as painful as it is to close plants and reduce our workforce, we know these sacrifices are critical to set the stage for a stronger future.
 Importantly, that future will include a new, low-cost manufacturing operation that we will build in North America at a location still to be determined.

 Importantly, as Bill Ford and Jim Padilla outlined, we are embarking on this plan with a running start.
 Our plan is being launched by a profitable company – not one losing billions.
-And our plan is based on the already proven restructuring actions that have turned around other parts of Fords global business.
+And our plan is based on the already proven restructuring actions that have turned around other parts of Ford’s global business.

-Whats more, our commitment to innovation is clear, and it will increasingly differentiate us in the marketplace.
+What’s more, our commitment to innovation is clear, and it will increasingly differentiate us in the marketplace.
 Our leadership in full-size pickup trucks, where the Ford F-Series has been No. 1 for 29 years, is unquestioned, and it will remain so.
 Our car business is growing.
-Were leading the growth in crossover vehicles – todays fastest-growing segment.
+We’re leading the growth in crossover vehicles – today’s fastest-growing segment.
 Ford Credit is strong and profitable.
-And our Ford and Lincoln Mercury dealer network is the envy of the world.
+And our Ford and Lincoln-Mercury dealer network is the envy of the world.

 These successes, coupled with a realistic view of our challenges, are what give us so much confidence in our Way Forward plan.
-Its what gives us so much determination to get it right.
-We are doing this for our employees, retirees, customers, dealers, suppliers and investors.
+It’s what gives us so much determination to get it right.
+We are doing this for our employees, retirees, customers, dealers, suppliers, and investors.
 We want them all to believe in Ford and to unlock the goodwill and the desire to see us win.

-Literally hundreds of Ford employees have now had their hand in our Way Forward plan.
+Literally, hundreds of Ford employees have now had their hand in our Way Forward plan.
 And, for every one of us, success has become very personal.
-We dont expect everyone to share our confidence after just one speech.
+We don’t expect everyone to share our confidence after just one speech.
 The challenges we face are the result of decisions made – or not made – over many years.
 We understand this.
-And we wont fix them overnight.
+And we won’t fix them overnight.

 The comprehensive nature of our plan requires a long-term perspective.
 We know it will take time, and we know it will be tough.
-As I said when I started, the work of transforming Fords North American business is already under way, and it’s moving into high gear today.
+As I said when I started, the work of transforming Ford’s North American business is already underway, and it’s moving into high gear today.

 It includes bold leadership, a “change or die” mentality – supported by a motivated, engaged workforce.
-Its about changing our attitudes – and that changes everything.
+It’s about changing our attitudes – and that changes everything.

 It starts with a comprehensive strategy – one that begins with the customer – and leads to more powerful brands and an even stronger lineup of new products.
-It delivers quality, honest pricing, competitive costs and the capacity that allows us to return Fords North American auto business to profitability no later than 2008.
+It delivers quality, honest pricing, competitive costs, and the capacity that allows us to return Ford’s North American auto business to profitability no later than 2008.

 Rest assured, our Way Forward is not a retrenchment.
-Its about taking back our future.
+It’s about taking back our future.
 Cutting our own path.
-Having a clear point of view – and being bold, American and innovative.
+Having a clear point of view – and being bold, American, and innovative.